konynour/NetworkDevelopmentTools/README.md

 Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for any improvements or bug fixes.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License
-Contact
-For any questions or inquiries, please contact your-email@example.com.
-Copy

 ### Explanation of Changes:

 1. **Header and Title**: